Ishwari345/EntrepreneurAI/README.md

 ## ⚙️ How It Works

-### Step 1 – Load Knowledge Base
+### 1. Load Knowledge Base

-The chatbot reads entrepreneurship PDF documents from the **Knowledge_base** folder.
+The chatbot loads entrepreneurship PDF documents stored inside the **Knowledge_base** directory.

-### Step 2 – Extract Text
+### 2. Extract Text

-Text is extracted from every PDF using **PyPDF**.
+Text is extracted from each PDF using **PyPDF**.

-### Step 3 – Create Embeddings
+### 3. Generate Embeddings

-The extracted content is divided into smaller chunks and converted into vector embeddings using **Sentence Transformers**.
+The extracted text is divided into smaller chunks and converted into vector embeddings using **Sentence Transformers**.

-### Step 4 – Store Embeddings
+### 4. Store Vector Database

-The embeddings are stored in **ChromaDB**, enabling fast semantic search.
+The generated embeddings are stored in **ChromaDB**, enabling efficient semantic retrieval.

-### Step 5 – Answer User Queries
+### 5. Generate Responses

-When a user asks a question:
+When the user asks a question:

-- The question is converted into an embedding.
+- The query is converted into an embedding.
 - ChromaDB retrieves the most relevant document chunks.
-- GPT4All receives the retrieved context.
+- The retrieved context is passed to GPT4All.
-- The local language model generates an accurate response.
+- GPT4All generates a context-aware response.

 This workflow follows the **Retrieval-Augmented Generation (RAG)** architecture.